 NICEATM Tox21 Projects

 - NICEATM is mapping HTS assay endpoints to toxicological adverse outcomes.
-Over 100 assays have been mapped to each of the adverse outcomes “acute systemic toxicity” and “developmental toxicity,” by leveraging known modes of action and assay annotation information.
-This mapping can facilitate prioritization of chemicals for testing and aid in the development of adverse outcome pathways.
+Assays have been mapped to adverse outcomes of regulatory interest such as “acute systemic toxicity” and “developmental toxicity,” by leveraging known modes of action and assay annotation information.
+This mapping can facilitate data interpretation and aid in the development of adverse outcome pathways.
 This work was described in a poster presentation (Karmaus et al.) at the 2019 SOT annual meeting.

 - To better characterize four chemicals identified in Tox21 quantitative HTS assays as having farnesoid X receptor alpha agonist or antagonist activity, NICEATM and collaborators evaluated them using four experimental approaches.
 Experiments generally confirmed the Tox21 results, provided orthogonal data on protein-to-protein interactions and receptor docking, and translated those results to an in vivo system (larval medaka assay).
 The study, presented at the 2018 SOT meeting (Hamm et al.), demonstrates an approach to targeted evaluation of putative bioactivity derived from HTS data.

 - NTP and EPA are investigating the use of zebrafish in the Tox21 and ToxCast programs as a screening tool for hazard identification.
 A 2014 Collaborative Workshop on Aquatic Models and 21st Century Toxicology (summarized in Planchart et al. 2016) highlighted the need for standardization of husbandry and testing protocols.
 These issues are being addressed by the NTP Systematic Evaluation of the Application of Zebrafish in Toxicology (SEAZIT) initiative supported by NICEATM.
-Subsequent SEAZIT activities included a webinar series considering the application of informatics to improve data analysis of zebrafish studies and a paper that summarized findings of a literature review and information gathering from expert researchers (Hamm et al. 2018).
+Subsequent SEAZIT activities included a webinar series that focused on the application of informatics to improve zebrafish data analyses, and a paper that summarized findings of a literature review and information gathering from expert researchers (Hamm et al. 2018).

 - NICEATM developed and applied one-compartment steady-state or physiologically based pharmacokinetic models to data from a Tox21 assay to quantitatively correlate in vitro and in vivo dosimetry for estrogen receptor reference chemicals (Chang et al. 2014).
 Subsequent work focused on understanding the impact of various parameters, such as using free plasma concentration as a surrogate for total plasma concentration, and comparing multiple modeling approaches (Casey et al. 2018).